quale-quest/sql-mvc/Licensing.md

 ##Opening
 At the moment the licence is work in progress, it is brief and written in simple English, hopefully with clear intent.
-Initially this licence may be unfairly biased against the developer, customer or public good, it is not my intention keep it this way but initially it is the safest way (for me) until I get it sorted.
+Initially this licence may be unfairly biased against the developer, customer or public good, it is not my intention keep it this way but initially it is the safest way (for me) until I get it sorted, anyway I don't want to spend to much time on it right now.

 ##Licence
 All rights reserved, anything not specified in the licence is forbidden.